csosto-pk/pq-mlkem-ikev2/draft-kampanakis-ml-kem-ikev2.md

 ## KEMs

-Explain how KEMs work and explain how the responder response includes the encapsulated ciphertext.
+Explain how KEMs work.

-This document models key agreement as key encapsulation mechanisms (KEMs), which consist of three algorithms:
+In the context of the NIST Post-Quantum Cryptography Standardization Project [NIST_PQ], key exchange algorithms are formulated as key encapsulation mechanisms (KEMs), which consist of three algorithms:

--  KeyGen() -> (pk, sk): A probabilistic key generation algorithm, which generates a public key pk and a secret key sk.
+- 'KeyGen() -> (pk, sk)': A probabilistic key generation algorithm, which generates a public key 'pk' and a secret key 'sk'.
--  Encaps(pk) -> (ct, ss): A probabilistic encapsulation algorithm, which takes as input a public key pk and outputs a ciphertext ct and shared secret ss.
+- 'Encaps(pk) -> (ct, ss)': A probabilistic encapsulation algorithm, which takes as input a public key 'pk' and outputs a ciphertext 'ct' and shared secret 'ss'.
--  Decaps(sk, ct) -> ss: A decapsulation algorithm, which takes as input a secret key sk and ciphertext ct and outputs a shared secret ss, or in some cases a distinguished error value.
+- 'Decaps(sk, ct) -> ss': A decapsulation algorithm, which takes as input a secret key 'sk' and ciphertext 'ct' and outputs a shared secret 'ss', or in some cases a distinguished error value.

-The main security property for KEMs is indistinguishability under adaptive chosen ciphertext attack (IND-CCA2), which means that shared secret values should be indistinguishable from random strings even given the ability to have other arbitrary ciphertexts decapsulated.
+The main security property for KEMs is indistinguishability under adaptive chosen ciphertext attack (IND-CCA2), which means that shared secret values should be indistinguishable from random strings even given the ability to have arbitrary ciphertexts decapsulated.
 IND-CCA2 corresponds to security against an active attacker, and the public key / secret key pair can be treated as a long-term key or reused.
-A common design pattern for obtaining security under key reuse is to apply the Fujisaki-Okamoto (FO) transform [FO] or a variant thereof [HHK].
+A weaker security notion is indistinguishability under chosen plaintext attack (IND-CPA), which means that the shared secret values should be indistinguishable from random strings given a copy of the public key.
+IND-CPA roughly corresponds to security against a passive attacker, and sometimes corresponds to one-time key exchange.

 ## ML-KEM

+Explain ML-KEM.
-Explain parameters
+Explain parameters.

-[EDNOTE: Add reference to IETF Kyber fraft or NIST FIPS 203 spec.]
 ML-KEM-512, 768, 1024.
+Add reference to IETF Kyber fraft or NIST FIPS 203 spec.

 Security levels for NIST.

-512 out of scope long confidentiality and studies for parformance and VPN tunnels stay up.
+ML-KEM-512 out of scope long confidentiality and studies for parformance and VPN tunnels stay up.
 Very efficient.
 Mo need for 512 for IKEv2 and thus not specified here.

 ## Conventions and Definitions

 {::boilerplate bcp14-tagged}

 # ML-KEM in IKE_INTERMEDIATE

-Transfrom ADDKE1 As per {{!RFC9370}} with an identifier of 35 or 36 for ML-KEM-768 or ML-KEM-1024.

-As per {{!RFC9370}},  first a set of keying materials is derived, in particular SK_d, SK_a[i/r], and SK_e[i/r] are derived in the IKE_SA_INIT.

-Section 2.2.2 {{!RFC9370}}
-n = 1 one Intermediate Key Exchange
-KEi(0), KEr(0) is regular ECDH key exchange in the first IKE_SA_INIT messages

-Both peers then perform an IKE_INTERMEDIATE exchange, carrying new Key Exchange payload, which is protected with SK_e[i/r] and SK_a[i/r] keys from the IKE_SA_INIT.
-Section 2.2.2 {{!RFC9370}}
-n = 1 one Intermediate Key Exchange
-KEi(1), KEr(1) is ML-KEM.
-KEi(1), KEr(1) takes place in an intermediate key exchange {{!RFC9242}}
+As per {{!RFC9370}}, in its initial proposal in Security Associations the initiator includes an KE (ECDH usually) and ADDKE Transform Type with Transform ID of 35 or 36 for ML-KEM-768 or ML-KEM-1024.
+The responder will return a proposal which includes a KE Transform Type if it wants to negotiate the one from the initiator and an ADDKE1 with the ML-KEM it choses.

+The IKE_SA_INIT

 ~~~
 Initiator                                Responder